Cysharp/MagicOnion/docs/docs/quickstart-unity.md

 ### Open the project in an IDE

-You can open `MyApp.Server.sln` in Visual Studio or Rider to open the `MyApp.Server` and `MyApp.Shared` projects.
+You can open `MyApp.sln` in Visual Studio or Rider to open the `MyApp.Server` and `MyApp.Shared` projects.

 :::info{title="For developers who are not familiar with the .NET ecosystem"}
 `.sln` files are called solutions and bundle multiple projects together.
 By opening a solution in an IDE such as Visual Studio or Rider, you can manage multiple projects such as servers, clients, and class libraries together.